v1rtu0z/ai-job-search-helper/README.md

 1. Open Google Chrome and navigate to chrome://extensions.
 2. Enable **Developer mode** by toggling the switch in the top-right corner.
 3. Click on **"Load unpacked"**.
-4. Select the job-fit-ai-assistant project folder.
+4. Select the ai-job-search-helper project folder.

 The extension is now installed and ready to use\!